nilsvogt/nivo.notify.server/README.md

 # LEMP stack on a virtual machine using Vagrant

-This is how I set up a LEMP-Stack on a virtual machine for sandbox projects.
+This is how I set up a LEMP-Stack on a virtual machine for sandboxed projects.
 The Vagrantfile comes with a bootstrap.sh setting up everything you need on a virtual machine.
 Feel free to customize the bootstrapping to fit your needs.

 # Setup

-create an entry in your hosts file
+create an entry in your hosts file (optional)

 > 111.111.11.11	dev.local

 run `vagrant up`

 The vagrant box is now setting up the environment with the ip *111.111.11.11* If not found the bootstrap.sh creates the public root for your application: